 If you complete the 3 tests + the Individual/Group Project, you will be considered to have completed the course.
 Not completing those elements will result in a grade of "N", regardless of cumulative percentage of all other elements in the course ("N" is a failing grade and factors into GPA as a "O").
 In accordance with UVic's policies, if you complete all course requirements (the 3 tests + the Individual/Group project), you are not eligible for an academic concession.
 This means you can only request a deferral for the completion of the required course components (the 3 tests + the Individual/Group Project) and not for non-essential components.

-Grading Details
+Assignment Details

-Mandatory Course Components
+Mandatory Course Components - see p.
+10

-Completing the 3 tests + the Individual/Group Project (due Mar 19) are mandatory completion requirements to pass this course (not doing so will result in a grade of "N").
-Please see p.
-8 for further (and important!) details.
+- Completing the 3 tests + the Individual/Group Project are mandatory completion requirements to pass this course (not doing so will result in a grade of "N").

 Tests